 Advantages of Thyroid Nodule Ablation

 Symptomatic thyroid nodules have typically been treated throughout the US with open surgery.
-However, surgery has disadvantages and inherent risks such as using general anesthesia, scarring, hyperthyroidism, and long recovery times.
-This has led many physicians and specialists to question: is there a safer alternative to treating benign thyroid growths?
+However, surgery may have disadvantages and inherent risks such as the use of general anesthesia, scarring, hyperthyroidism, and long recovery times.
+This has led many physicians and specialists to question: is there a less invasive alternative to treating benign thyroid growths?